|

 at Appomattox would send Grant to the White House.

-After the fall of Fort Donelson, the South was forced to give up southern
+Following the capitulation of Fort Donelson, the South was forced to give

-Kentucky and much of Middle and West Tennessee.
-The Tennessee and Cumberland Rivers, and railroads in the area, became vital
+up southern Kentucky and much of Middle and West Tennessee.
+The Tennessee and Cumberland Rivers, and railroads in the area,

-Federal supply lines.
+became vital Federal supply lines.
 Nashville was developed into a huge supply depot for the Union army in the west.
-The heartland of the
+The heartland

 "The weather was intensely cold; a great many of the men were already